 Efficient, secure message distribution .
 Based on algorithms developed by Miller et al. , the Honey Badger library uses several techniques to effectively encrypt, split and send messages in small chunks.
 This saves bandwidth and creates an extremely efficient process.

-At POA Network, we are excited to implement the HBBFT protocol in Rust.
+We are excited to implement the HBBFT protocol in Rust.
 Rust is a systems programming language that prevents many classes of programming errors without sacrificing efficiency, and provides opportunities for integration with blockchain clients like Parity.

 Note that the purpose of HBBFT is to return agreed upon batches of transactions.
 It does not complete final block processing (like updating account balances, executing smart contracts and signing blocks) and does not append blocks to the blockchain.
 This is the responsibility of the application HBBFT is using to communicate with the blockchain (such as Parity).